 1. How can I prevent osteoporosis before it starts?

 Experts consider osteoporosis a largely preventable disease.
 Prevention should start early.
 Getting enough calcium and vitamin D as a child and teenager can dramatically cut your risks of developing osteoporosis later in life.
 Even if you're an adult, eating a healthy diet, getting enough calcium and vitamin D, exercising, and avoiding unhealthy lifestyle habits such as smoking and excessive drinking, may help prevent osteoporosis.
-After menopause, women who have osteopenia, or thinning of the bones, can consider other drug therapies used to prevent bone loss and reduce their risk of osteoporosis.
+After menopause, women who have osteopenia, or thinning of the bones, and who have a high probability for a future fracture from osteoporosis can consider drug therapies to prevent bone loss and reduce their risk of osteoporosis.
 To learn about osteoporosis prevention techniques, talk to your health care provider.

 2. Am I getting enough calcium -- and how much is too much?